Trees outside woodland

 Priority

-Better (healthy and wildlife rich) and more trees outside woodlands across Devon in rural and urban areas.
+Better (healthy and wildlife-rich) and more trees outside woodland in rural and urban areas across the whole of Devon.

-See Find out more below for any relevant national and local targets.
+See Find out more below for detailed guidance and sources of funding and advice.

 Actions for trees outside woodland